apanasyu/TwitterMining/README.md

 Python interfaces with MongoDB using pymongo (pip install pymongo), with Twitter using tweepy (pip install tweepy).

 Important:
-Before using the Twitter API you are required to create and register an app (this is free), see:
+Before using the Twitter API you are required to create and register your app (this is free), see:

 https://developer.twitter.com/en/docs/twitter-api/getting-started/guide